 Make Sure Your WordPress Site Has a Mobile Version

 If your WordPress site isn’t optimized for mobile devices, there’s really no point in this.
-So optimize it.
-There are plenty of plugins that can do it for you.
+So optimize it!
+Of course it’s easiest to simply use a mobile responsive WordPress theme like Total.
+But if your theme isn’t responsive there are plenty of plugins that can help.

 WPtouch and iThemes Mobile will both let you create simple but effective mobile themes based on your current site design.
 The administration panel lets you customize most aspects of their appearance without having to mess with the code.